gem5bootcamp/lps2024/slides/01-Introduction/02-getting-started.md

   - Details of configuration
   - Other output
   - **Statistics** (the most important part)
-- The codespaces environment is configured to make things easy.
+- The Codespaces environment is configured to make things easy.
   - You'll need to do some work to set up your own environment.